 As part of our Fellowship Program, selected Fellows attend the Full Frame Documentary Film Festival.
 2018 Fellow Khiné Bonner was so inspired by the experience that he did a follow up interview with the festival's director, Deirdre Haj.

 Throughout the year, Docs In Progress has been featuring guest blog posts from our Fellows.
 This one comes from Khiné Bonner who balances his creative work as a filmmaker and editor with being a media literacy educator.
-He chose to interview Deirdre Haj, Director of the Full Frame Film Festival and Senior Advisor On Film and Television at Duke University.
+He chose to interview Deirdre Haj, Director of the Full Frame Documentary Film Festival and Senior Advisor of Film and Television at Duke University.

 by Khiné Bonner